SOVRON/jump-challenge-es/README.md

 - ✅ Real-time chat interface
 - ✅ Background job processing

-**Critical Path to Deployment:**
-1. Fix DateTime/Date errors (2-3 hours)
-2. Fix model configuration (5 minutes)
-3. Fix Swoosh API errors (30 minutes)
-4. Implement missing functions (2-3 hours)
-5. Add test user to Google OAuth (5 minutes)
-6. Deploy to production (4-6 hours)

-**Total Estimated Time to Complete:** ~10-15 hours
+**Project Status:**

+✅ **Successfully deployed to production** at [https://jump-challenge-erion-sovron.fly.dev](https://jump-challenge-erion-sovron.fly.dev)

 The project is well-architected, follows Elixir best practices, and has a solid foundation for future enhancements.
-With the critical fixes applied, it will be ready for deployment and meet all challenge requirements.
+All core challenge requirements have been met:
+- ✅ Google OAuth with Gmail and Calendar integration
+- ✅ HubSpot CRM integration
+- ✅ RAG-powered semantic search
+- ✅ AI agent with tool calling
+- ✅ Real-time chat interface with LiveView
+- ✅ Background job processing
+- ✅ Production deployment on fly.io

+The application is fully functional with known non-blocking issues documented in section 4.1.

 ---